27 May Divorce Advice for Fathers

 2. Get a Good Lawyer.
 Fast.

-A good lawyer will know the ins and outs of divorce law in your area, and will be able to apply a fine knowledge of the law to help you meet outcomes that are important to you.
+A good lawyer will know the ins and outs of divorce law in your area and will be able to apply a fine knowledge of the law to help you meet outcomes that are important to you.
 It’s not even difficult to find a high-quality divorce lawyer in your area.
-Just a quick Google search of something like “Las Vegas divorce lawyers near me” will give you plenty of results, a little research will soon give you the best one possible.
-A good lawyer might cost more upfront, but could save you huge sums in alimony and child support down the road.
+A good lawyer might cost more upfront but could save you huge sums in alimony and child support down the road.
 And maybe most importantly, a good lawyer will do a million things that you never thought of, all in the name of making the divorce process easier.
 As a father going through a divorce, you need the best representation, and you need it quickly.

 3. Keep it Civil.